 Leftover Corned Beef Soup with Sauerkraut and Tomatoes

-If you have leftover corned beef on hand, this Leftover Corned Beef Soup with Sauerkraut and Tomatoes is a tasty way to use it, and this soup is low-carb, low-glycemic, gluten-free, and I’d eat it as an occasional treat for the South Beach Diet.
+Leftover Corned Beef Soup with Sauerkraut and Tomatoes is a tasty way to use leftover corned beef, or make it with corned beef from the deli!
+This soup is low-carb, low-glycemic, gluten-free, and I’d eat it as an occasional treat for the South Beach Diet.
 Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 By the time most people read this it will be St. Patrick’s Day, and I’m guessing you might be cooking Pressure Cooker Corned Beef or Corned Beef in the Crockpot.
 I’ve been experimenting with recipes for leftover corned beef, and this Leftover Corned Beef Soup with Sauerkraut and Tomatoes is the happy result.

 This recipe was inspired by Ground Beef and Sauerkraut Soup, but the finished soup was quite different in flavor.
 I ate it with some Swiss cheese sprinkled on top (to continue the decomposed Reuben Sandwich theme) and drizzled with a little balsamic vinegar.
 And I didn’t have any, but 100% Whole Wheat Irish Brown Bread would have been the perfect thing to dip into the soup.
 Happy St. Patrick’s Day everyone!